projectcapsule/capsule/docs/operator/references.md

 Once the namespace quota assigned to the tenant has been reached, yhe tenant owner cannot create further namespaces.

 ### spec.namespacesMetadata
-Field `namespacesMetadata` specify additional labels and annotations the Capsule operator places on any _Namespace_ in the tenant.
+Field `namespacesMetadata` specifies additional labels and annotations the Capsule operator places on any _Namespace_ in the tenant.

 ```yaml
 apiVersion: capsule.clastix.io/v1alpha1